IDRONECT/Telemetry-SDK-integration/README.md

 # Telemetry SDK Integration

-This is a basic demo app to show how to easily integrate the IDRONECT Telemeyty SDK in your Javascript projects
+This is a basic demo app to show how to easily integrate the IDRONECT Telemetry SDK in your Javascript projects

 ## Run it locally